-Pet Fooled filmmaker Kohl Harrington "... takes viewers on an entertaining and eye-opening journey exploring all facets of a harrowing and secretive industry, which has operated largely unchallenged until now," says Amazon.com.1
+"Pet Fooled" is a documentary about the pet food industry that "... takes viewers on an entertaining and eye-opening journey exploring all facets of a harrowing and secretive industry, which has operated largely unchallenged until now," says Amazon.com.1

-The film is an in-depth look at the commercial pet food industry (the majority of which is owned by a handful of multi-conglomerate companies), its lack of regulation and how it has evolved over the years.
+The film is an in-depth look at the commercial pet food industry (the majority of which is owned by a handful of multiconglomerate companies), its lack of regulation and how it has evolved over the years.
 The film also explores the actual dietary requirements of dogs and cats versus what pet food companies claim and what they sell.

-"It's something few of us have taken the time to think about, and it's eye-opening when you realize how long they've operated without ever being challenged," says Harrington.2 Here's the trailer for the film:
+"It's something few of us have taken the time to think about, and it's eye-opening when you realize how long they've operated without ever being challenged," says filmmaker Kohl Harrington.2 Here's the trailer for the film: